Last Updated: December 13, 2024

 Constraint Date: A Constraint Date in Microsoft Project is the specific date associated with a scheduling constraint on a task.
 Based on the chosen constraint type indicates the earliest or latest date a task can start or finish.
 Constraints are used to control the scheduling of tasks within the project plan.

-Must Finish On: "Must Finish On" is a type of constraint in Microsoft Project that specifies that a task must finish on a particular date.
-This constraint type is often used when a fixed deadline or external dependency requires the task to be completed by a specific date.
+Must Finish On: "Must Finish On" is one of several types of timing constraints in Microsoft Project that specifies that a task must be completed by a particular date.
+This constraint is often used when a fixed deadline or external dependency requires the task to be completed by a specific date.

 Exercise 4: Clarify Objectives (30 minutes)